-In India, precipitation data collected by state organisations is generally stored only in the form of printed record.
-The data are, however, transferred on to magnetic tapes by the office of Additional Director General of Meteorology (Research), India Meteorological Department, Poona.
+In India, precipitation data collected by central and state organizations is generally stored only in the form of printed record.
+The data are, however, transferred to computers by the office of Additional Director General of Meteorology (Research), India Meteorological Department (IMD), Pune.
+Precipitation and other meteorological data can be obtained from IMD Pune on the payment basis.